A Scriptural Resolution

 attempts have been made, they are inevitably doomed to failure.
 We appeal to those who

-are confused by the controversy to go back to basics, learn from the Scriptures anew, and
+are confused by the controversy to go back to "the principles of the doctrine of Christ",

-return to fellowship return to index go to sacrifice
+return to fellowship return to home page-index go to sacrifice